 Over the years I’ve become pretty well-qualified to write about changing identities, rethinking careers and growing older.

-When I was a small child I just knew I was an alien.
+It all started as a small child, when I just knew I was an alien.
 I spent hours in our backyard scanning the night sky for the planet where my real family lived.
-I was positive one day they would magically arrive and take me home with them.
-I also watched and re-watched every episode of Star Trek, looking for a clue to my real species.
 Gradually, it dawned on me that I was in fact human and had a loving family here on earth.
 After a somewhat brutal adjustment period, I accepted my fate.
 But it took me many years to truly fit in on this planet, to find my tribe and develop a sense of belonging, let alone an understanding of my purpose or career path.

 At university, I mourned being too young for the Vietnam protests, searched for a cause, wondered about feminism, contemplated a stint abroad as a volunteer.
 But I did very little about any of these things, drifting from class to class, idea to idea.
 Not a clue, really.